THE VERY BEST OF THE SOUTHERN SEA OF CORTEZ PLUS

 WHEN SHOULD I GO?

-Water temperatures and visibility in the Southern Sea of Cortez improve dramatically in mid July through the first Norte winds at the end of November.
-Our trips run from September to November.
+Water temperatures and visibility in the Southern Sea of Cortez improve dramatically in mid-July through the first Norte winds at the end of November.
+Our trips run from September to December.

 HOW MANY DIVES DO I GET?